PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 [Pedestrian fundamental diagrams: Comparative analysis of experiments in different geometries](https://juser.fz-juelich.de/record/128157)

-Moreover, the scope of pedestrian dynamics extends beyond these spaces and includes scenarios in the context of large events.
-The arrival and departure process of thousands of event visitors is a complex system consisting of different stages and thus of different behaviors like waiting in queues.
+Pedestrian dynamics also applies to large events.
+The arrival and departure of thousands of visitors happens in stages, each with its own behavior, such as waiting in queues.
+Knowing how pedestrians queue, and how long queues take to clear, helps organizers keep crowds moving.
-Understanding how pedestrians queue and quantify the time it takes for queues to be processed provides valuable insights for managing crowd flow, ensuring smooth and enjoyable experiences at various gatherings.

 {{<
     figure